Are you heading offshore soon for the first time? Below, learn what to expect when you depart for your vessel!

 Over the course of my offshore career, I have bounced around to almost ten different offshore drilling rigs.
 Each one became home for a period of time in my life.
 Although each ship was different, the process of joining a new team started off pretty similarly.

 I want to note that I worked exclusively on drill ships in the Gulf of Mexico, but my goal for writing this article is to provide some insight into the arrival process on any new vessel.
-Below, I will walk you through a generic on-boarding process based on my experiences offshore.
+Below, I will walk you through a generic on-boarding process and provide some offshore job tips based on my experiences offshore to hopefully help those starting a career at sea.

 Day 1: Welcome!
 You’re Exhausted.